t-momozaki/RBORM/README.md

-# Robust Bayesian Ordinal Regression Model via Divergence Approach
+# Robust Bayesian Ordinal Regression Model via Divergence Approach (in preparation)

 This repository provides the R code implementing the robust bayesian inference for the ordinal response model via the divergence approach, as proposed by the following paper.